tpyork/hgen-612/course-info/hgen-612_syllabus.md

 ## Student Responsibilities
   - Bring your laptop to each class and be prepared to follow along with practical data examples.
+  - Check `R/00_install-course-packages.R` before each class to install any new packages.
   - Complete assigned readings before the scheduled lecture date.
   - Review and practice using the code presented in the previous session.
   - Please ask questions during class.